 The number of robberies and break-ins has increased in the last few years in Jamaica.
 Unfortunately, there are times when home invasions become violent and/or fatal.
 Most of the time, these events occur between Jamaican locals.
 However, if you are staying in a vacation rental or other type of resort property, it’s recommended to reinforce the entry points with extra security.

 Armed robberies occur quite frequently in Jamaica, but staying in common areas is a safer bet with the specific tourist police nearby.
-No matter where you are and the time of day, make sure you are wandering alone and keep a watchful eye on your surroundings as a safety precaution.
+No matter where you are and the time of day, make sure you are wandering alone.
+Also, keep a watchful eye on your surroundings as a safety precaution.

 Safe Areas in Jamaica